compono/idibu-api/UPP/partner-ad-manager.md

 - **`s`** - _(optional)_ - your partner ID if you wish to utilize custom styling

 ## Managing and Reposting the ads
-You can use the [Advert Management Webservice](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/advert-management/advert-management-webservice.md) and [Job Management Webservice](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/job-management/job-management-webservice.md) to obtain all the posting's details (like title, description, etc.) and fill in more data inside your software based on that.
+You can use the [Advert Management Webservice](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/advert-management/advert-management-webservice.md) and [Job Management Webservice](https://github.com/oneworldmarket/idibu-api/blob/master/webservices/job-management/job-management-webservice.md) to obtain all the posting's details (such as title, description, etc.) and fill in more data inside your software based on that.

 It's even easier with [UPP](https://github.com/oneworldmarket/idibu-api/tree/master/UPP) - simply by inserting it as the `ins` parameter.
 For example:

 `https://www.idibu.com/clients/pam/index.php?h=ACCOUNT_HASH&ref=JOB_REFERENCE&ins=https%3A%2F%2Fwww.idibu.com%2Fclients%2Fupp%2Findex.php%3Fhash%3DACCOUNT_HASH%26jobRef%3DJOB_REFERENCE%26useOriginalSender%3Dtrue%26findJob%3Dtrue`

-This would generate an AdManager with a repost-ready UPP under the "Full Repost" button, with all the original details of the posting already pre-filled.
+This would generate an Admanager with a repost-ready UPP under the "Full Repost" button, with all the original details of the posting already pre-filled.